 Made in Japan vs Made in China

-When you look closely to the overview page, you can see that from 2013 Panasonic started coding their batteries differently specifiying the market region.
+When you look closely to the overview page, you can see that from 2013 Panasonic started coding their batteries differently specifying the market region.

 I will take the AA verions as an example.

-BK-3MCC = no additional letter, Japan only (produced in Japan)
+BK-3MCC (produced in Japan)= no additional letter, Japan market only

 Reading the manufacturing date:

-The embossed code doesn't have any color so you have to check where the seam is, and look up close.
+The production code doesn`t have any color so you have to check where the seam is, and look up close.

-So this battery is a 4th generation Panasonic eneloop battery produced in August 2016.
+So this battery is a 4th generation Panasonic eneloop battery produced in August 2016, in Japan.